flowershow/flowershow-app/blog/how-to-enable-page-comments.md

    - Confirm they are logged into GitHub
    - Check if Discussions are locked in your repository
    - Verify the discussion category still exists

----

-We 💙 feedback!
-If you have any ideas for new features or if you've noticed any bugs, please submit an issue [here](https://github.com/flowershow/flowershow/issues) or start a discussion [here](https://github.com/flowershow/flowershow/discussions).
-Thank you! 🌷